zoheiry/watchMeBuild/README.md

 **1-** Put your html in `var html;` and your css in `var css;` in lines 1 & 2 in `main.js`

-**2-** Your HTML code must only contain strings inside "" double quotes and note '' single quotes.
+**2-** Your HTML code must only contain strings inside " " double quotes and not ' ' single quotes.

 **3-** Your CSS cannot have any nested elements such as media queries or Sass/Less code.